 Damon Elder, an executive at Griffin-American, said negotiations began in July, but it wasn't until the past few months that the deal came together rapidly.

-As the uncertainty of the fiscal cliff situation looms, Elder said he's seen many smaller health care providers looking to sell and complete the transactions this fall, so they won't be susceptible to higher taxation in 2013 if politicians can't come to an agreement
+As the uncertainty of the fiscal cliff situation looms, Elder said he's seen many smaller health care providers looking to sell and complete the transactions this fall, so they won't be susceptible to higher taxation in 2013 if politicians can't come to an agreement before.

 "We're in an acquisition mode, aggressively identifying investment opportunities throughout the country," Elder said.
 "When this looked like a reality, we were very excited because of the quality of care each of the facilities has provided."